LesiaChaban/gdk-oci-adb/08-build-run-app/build-run-app.md

 ## Introduction

-This section of the lab takes you through the steps to build and run the sample application, and use it to connect to the OCI Autonomous Database instance.
+This lab takes you through the steps to build and run the sample application, and use it to connect to the OCI Autonomous Database instance.

 Estimated Lab Time: 10 minutes